vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 224

-Hans ṭ Bakker & Peter C. Bisschop
+Hans T. Bakker & Peter C. Bisschop

 somehow had come to be included in this text-group.
 He recovered this tract by isolating and arranging those verses in which the term bhāva  has apparently